Proportional Electronic Pressure Regulator Working Principle

 They are the same products with different names.

-2. Where is the digital pressure regulator used?
+2. Where is the digital pressure regulators used?

-Laser cutting, plastic blow molding machine, tension control equipment, tire making machine...etc.
+Digital pressure regulator is usually used for laser cutting, plastic blow molding machines, tension control equipment, tire making machines, etc.

 3. Is the pressure regulator resistant to dirt?

-No, it is not resistant to dirt particle.
+No, it is not resistant to dirt particles.
 Please use dry clean air and filter with < 5 μm.

 4. Any restriction on mounting orientation?

-Electronic pressure regulators are a big improvement over manual regulators—they are fairly simple and very effective at allowing better control.
-They use a fill valve and a vent valve to maintain the outlet pressure at the desired set-point.
+Electronic pressure regulators are a big improvement over manual regulators; they are simple and very effective at allowing better control.
+An electronic air regulator uses a fill valve and a vent valve to maintain the outlet pressure at the desired set-point.
 A small inner pressure sensor monitors the output pressure and the digital controller adjusts the flow output of the internal valves to retain the required set-point (i.e. closed-loop control).
 That means that when you set the desired pressure, the regulator will maintain this pressure even with changing flow rates through the system.
 The internal pressure transducer gives immediate feedback to adjust the flow of either the fill or vent valve so the output pressure remains static.